sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

   </TabItem>
   <TabItem value="mac" label="macOS">

-Click on power button beside the "red yellow green" window controls.
+Click on power button beside the "red yellow green" window controls in the top left corner.
 Ignore the warning since we're not in our OS yet and click *OK*.
 In the main UTM window (where you can see the virtual machines on the left sidebar) select your virtual machine.
 Click *CD/DVD* at the bottom in the right